-In a medium bowl, mix together the fresh chopped rosemary, fresh chopped thyme leaves, freshly ground black pepper, cayenne pepper, cinnamon, ground pink Himalayan sea salt, and brown sugar.
+In a large bowl, mix together the fresh chopped rosemary, fresh chopped thyme leaves, freshly ground black pepper, cayenne pepper, cinnamon, ground pink Himalayan sea salt, and brown sugar.
 Set aside.

 In a large bowl, whisk together the egg whites until they are frothy.

 Whisk in some maple syrup and combine with the egg whites.
 Add the spice mixture to the egg whites and mix until blended.

 Fold in the mixed nuts ensuring the spiced egg white mixture has coated each nut.